This advisory announces vulnerabilities in the following Jenkins deliverables:

 Additionally, the API token was not masked from view using a password form field.

 The plugin now stores the API token encrypted in the configuration files on disk and no longer transfers it to users viewing the configuration form in plain text.

 A missing permission check in multiple form validation methods in Fortify on Demand Uploader Plugin allowed users with Overall/Read permission to initiate a connection test to an attacker-specified server.

 Additionally, the form validation methods did not require POST requests, resulting in a CSRF vulnerability.

 The form validation methods now require POST requests and perform a permission check.

 PRQA Plugin stored a password unencrypted in its global configuration file on the Jenkins controller.
 This password could be viewed by users with access to the Jenkins controller file system.

 The plugin now stores the password encrypted in the configuration files on disk.

 Codebeamer Test Results Trend Updater Plugin stored username and password in its configuration unencrypted in jobs'

-config.xml files on the Jenkins master.
+config.xml files on the Jenkins controller.